-The performance of hadronic calorimeters is affected by large fluctuations of both the electromagnetic fraction and invisible energy, besides contributions that are also typical of electromagnetic calorimeters.
-The Dual REAdout Method (DREAM) is based on the separation of the scintillation light (S) due to ionization from Cherenkov light (C) produced almost exclusively by relativistic particles, i.e. the electromagnetic component of the hadronic shower.
+The performance of hadronic calorimeters are affected by large fluctuations on both the electromagnetic fraction and invisible energy, besides contributions that are also typical of electromagnetic calorimeters.
+The Dual REAdout Method (DREAM) is based on the separation of the scintillation light due to ionization from Čerenkov light produced almost exclusively by relativistic particles, i.e. the electromagnetic component of the hadronic shower.
 This allows for an event-by-event measurement of the electromagnetic fraction, resulting in a better resolution and linearity.
-In fact, the ratio of the two signals can be used to determine the value of $f{\rm em}$ on an event-by-event basis using the relation where 0.21 and 0.77 represent the h/e ratios for Cherenkov and scintillator fiber structures, respectively, of the DREAM module described in Ref.
-[1].
+In fact, the ratio of the two signals can be used to determine the value of $f{\rm em}$ on an event-by-event basis using the relation where 0.21 and 0.77 represent the h/e ratios for Čerenkov and scintillator fiber structures, respectively, of the DREAM module described in [1].

-$$\frac{C}{S} = \frac{f{\rm em} + 0.21(1 - f{\rm em})}{f{\rm em} + 0.77(1 - f{\rm em})} \tag{1}$$
+$$\frac{Q}{S} = \frac{f{\rm em} + 0.21 (1 - f{\rm em})}{f{\rm em} + 0.77 (1 - f{\rm em})}$$ (1)

-The DREAM method has been applied to both a scintillating/ quartz fiber calorimeter and homogeneous media.
+The DREAM method has been applied to both a scintillating/quartz fiber calorimeter and homogeneous media.
 The former has the advantage of a straightforward separation of the two types of light, using two different types of media.
-The latter usually shows a higher light yield.
+The latter usually shows an higher light yield.

-2. Crystals for dual readout technique
+2. Crystals for Dual readout technique

-Separation of Cherenkov (C) and scintillation (S) light in crystals can be achieved by exploiting differences in their properties:
+Separation of Čerenkov (C) and scintillation (S) light in crystals can be achieved by exploiting differences in their properties:

-- Time structure: Cherenkov light is prompt, while scintillation is characterized by one or several time constants. - Spectral properties: Cherenkov emission exhibits a λ^{-2} spectrum, while for scintillation the emission spectrum is characteristic of the crystal type, usually it shows some peaks. - Directionality: Cherenkov light is emitted at a characteristic angle $\theta = \arccos(1/\beta n)$, while scintillation is isotropic (not exploitable in real detectors but useful for quantitative evaluations).
+• time structure: Čerenkov light is prompt, while scintillation is characterized by one or several time constants.

+- spectral properties: Čerenkov emission exhibits a λ^{-2} spectrum, while for scintillation the emission spectrum is characteristic of the crystal type, usually it shows some peaks. - directionality: Čerenkov light is emitted at a characteristic angle $\theta = arccos(1/\beta n)$, while scintillation is isotropic (not exploitable in real detectors but useful for quantitative evaluations).

-Both lead tungstate (PbWO4) and BGO crystals have been successfully tested as homogeneous media for dual readout technique.
-To demonstrate the principle we adopted a readout scheme which consists of two PMTs, one at each side of the crystal, equipped with a short-pass filter for selecting Cherenkov light, and a long-pass filter for scintillation.1 In order to exploit directionality of the Cherenkov light we performed measurements rotating the crystals by different angles, as shown in Fig. 1.
+Both lead tungstate ($PbWO_4$) and BGO crystals have been successfully tested as homogeneous media for dual readout technique.
+To demonstrate the principle we adopted a readout scheme which consists of two PMTs, one at each side of the crystal, equipped with a short-pass filter for selecting Čerenkov light, and a long-pass filter for scintillation1.
+In order to exploit directionality of the Čerenkov light we performed measurements rotating the crystals at different angles, as shown in Fig. 1.